- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

 “You have to be a little bit crazy,” he says.
 “And you have to be willing to eat tree bark and dirt during the lean times.”

-Douglas makes two violins a year, on average, and sells them for about $10,000 apiece.
+Douglas makes two violins a year, on average, and sell for $13,000 apiece.
 And he’s not the only violin maker in Eugene.

 There’s David Gusset, considered among the best in the business.

-But Douglas, who didn’t venture into the craft until his late 30s, and didn’t have the luxury of attending violin-making school, says, “I know where I am in the pecking order.
-You have to know where you fit in.”
+But Douglas, who didn’t venture into the craft until his late 30s, and didn’t have the luxury of attending a 4 year violin-making school, says, “I know where I am in the pecking order.
+You have to pay homage and be realistic about where you fit in. ”

-Douglas sells his violins through his website (leroydouglasviolins.com) or by word of mouth, and buyers come from all over the country.
+Douglas sells his violins through his website, word of mouth and a representative in the San Francisco Bay area; buyers do come from all over the country.

 “It’s not an easy sell,” he says.
 “People basically have to come to you.”

-Douglas has four violins in his inventory now, displayed in a glass case in his studio.
+Douglas currently has four violins in his inventory, hanging prominently in a glass display case in his studio entry.

 “I’m not about quantity,” he says.
 “I’m really about quality in workmanship, and quality in sound & playability".